-Pain control is often a major concern for cancer patients.
-On-site massage therapy, one of many complementary therapies available at the Swedish Cancer Institute, is a proven technique in the control and management of pain.
+Pain control is often a major concern for patients with cancer.
+Medical massage therapy, one of many integrated care services available at the Swedish Cancer Institute, is a proven technique in the control and management of pain.

-Massage therapy has been found to help relieve symptoms related to cancer, as well as side effects from related treatments and medical procedures, such as nausea, fatigue, insomnia, pain and distress.
+Medical massage therapy has been found to help relieve symptoms related to cancer, as well as side effects from related treatments and medical procedures, such as nausea, fatigue, insomnia, pain, restricted range of motion and distress.
+Specialized techniques can address edema and lymphedema management.

 Other benefits for cancer patients may include: